March 12, 2026 · Roofing

 Most roofs fail quietly.
 By the time water shows up on your ceiling, you're already looking at structural damage in the attic.
 Here's how to catch it before it gets expensive.

 New England roofs have one of the hardest jobs in the country.
-From the salt air and coastal wind gusts in York, ME to the heavy inland snow loads in Montpelier, VT, the combination of weather events these roofs endure in a single year would destroy a standard builder-grade installation in a decade or less.
-The problem is that most roofs give warning signs long before they catastrophically fail — and most homeowners don't know what to look for.
+From the salt air and coastal wind gusts in York, ME to the heavy inland snow loads in Concord, NH, the combination of weather events these roofs endure in a single year would destroy a standard builder-grade installation in a decade or less.
+The problem is that most roofs give warning signs long before they catastrophically fail, and most homeowners don't know what to look for.

 Here's a practical guide to reading your roof before it reads you.